technomancy/leiningen/DEPLOY.md

 repositories.
 You should use "org.clojars.$USERNAME" as the group-id instead.

+If it's a Clojure project that already has a project.clj file, it's easy enough to just follow the regular <tt>lein jar, pom; scp [...]</tt> path.
+If you don't have a readily-available pom, you can create a dummy project with <tt>lein new</tt>.
+Edit project.clj to include your org.clojars.$USERNAME group-id, the project's original artifact name, and the version.
+Then you can use the output from
+<tt>lein pom</tt> to upload to clojars.

 ## Private Repositories

 There may be times when you want to make a library available to your